devynnpalmer/HCKR_NWS/README.md

 # HCKR_NWS
-HCKR_NWS fetches 10 last news from the Hacker News website and shows them into the app, using a WebView.
+An Android app that fetches 10 last news from the Hacker News website and shows them into the app, using a WebView.